20+ Ideas for an Energizing and Fun Brain Break for Kids

 16. Down By The Bay

-Children sit in a circle and sing the song “Down By The Bay,” taking turns to come up with rhyming lines.
-This game combines music and creativity.
-It is great for practicing rhythmic skills.
-Ensure all the kids know the rhythm of the song before starting this activity.
+The kids sit in a circle and sing the song "Down By The Bay", taking turns coming up with new rhyming lines.
+This game combines music and creativity, and is a great way to get the kids practicing their rhythmic skills – just make sure they all know the rhythm of the song before you start this activity.

 brain break games for kids